rima48-bit/FullStack/README.md

 Remove-Item -Recurse -Force node_modules
 ```

 **Version mismatch warning**

 You may see a warning about mismatched Rust crate and npm package versions.
+This is cosmetic — do not upgrade packages to match.
+The project will build and run correctly.
+**Version mismatch warning**

+You may see a warning about mismatched Rust crate and npm package versions.